11. Cycling to Monterey County’s History Spots

 All around Monterey…

 The official City of Monterey website is one place to begin exploring Monterey history.
-Check out the City of Monterey museums .
-And explore other local history spots, including the Royal Presidio Chapel and Heritage Museum, En Encinal Cemetery, and so much more.
+Check out the City of Monterey museums: https://monterey.org/city_facilities/museums/index.php.
+Explore other local history spots, including the Royal Presidio Chapel (AKA San Carlos Cathedral) and Heritage Museum, En Encinal Cemetery, and so much more.

 At the Monterey State Historic Sites…

 Where to get the most up-to-date info on Monterey State Historic Sites?
 Call 831-649-7118 with questions; you may want to speak with Jeannie Sturges, who has a wealth of info to share about local history sites.
-First, though, please refer to the California State Parks website, http://www.parks.ca.gov/mshp
+First, though, please refer to the California State Parks website, where (as of June 17, 2023), you can look up parks by county, e.g., Monterey: https://www.parks.ca.gov/ParkIndex/

 There is an entire menu of web pages about the various historic sites, which are sure to pique a history buff’s interest!
-As of October 2010, two pages are especially relevant:
+As of June 2012, two pages remain especially relevant:

 http://www.parks.ca.gov/mshp – The address takes you to this default page, which includes directions http://www.parks.ca.gov/default.asp?page_id=575